Use Slack To Build a Culture of Communication, Collaboration, and Foster Great Team Relationships

 My challenge for you is twofold:

-- Right now, before you read on, open Slack.
+- Right now, before you read on, open your Slack channels.
 Think of something someone on your team did that impressed you in the last week.
 It doesn’t have to be big.
 Now, send them a short, genuine message letting them know what you appreciate about them and why.

 - Make this a daily habit.
 If you practice Positive Alacrity just once a day in Slack, you’ll be consistently delivering great experiences at scale to your team … And I’d be willing to bet you’ll start seeing others do the same.